Skip to main content

 What you will need:

-- Hypervision camera with appropriate lens
+Hypervision camera

 There is also the option to work directly on the camera.